jbatnozic/N.E.W.-40.000/Codices/Orks.md

   **Stage 2: Get Stuck In!**
   - Add 1 to the Strength and Attacks characteristics of ORKS models from your army.

+---

+## \[Philorksophy] Ork Morale

+Ork units have relatively low Nerve scores, mostly not surpassing 7 or 8 even at maximum unit sizes.
+They make up for it with **Mob Rule** and various Bosses providing **Breakin' 'Eads**.

+Rule of thumb:
+- Boyz and Boyz-like units: up to 7 (drop per 10 models lost)
+- Elites: up to 7 (lower drops)
+- Characters and vehicles: usually 8
+- Warbosses: 9

+Some units can take a bosspole (usually 15 pts) for another +1N.

+### Effects of 'In Disarray':
+Units that are In Disarray don't benefit from: **'Ere We Go**, their klan Kultur (unless otherwise noted), and if a Waaagh! is declared, there's a chance they won't be affected by it.

+### Effects of 'Panicking':
+As usual, a Panicking unit is nigh useless.
+In addition, Panicking units are never affected by a Waaagh! (unless noted otherwise).

+---

 ## Ork Clans (or Klans? idk)